 If you don't have such an area, consider getting your child a lap desk to create such a flat surface for them, such as the one shown on the left.
 Many such desks now also double as a comfortable way to hold a laptop in your lap without it overheating your legs.

 Make sure that close to the homework area you've stocked any needed school supplies, such as pens, paper, scissors, glue, markers, a pencil sharpener and extra erasers.
+Here's my list of school supplies you should stock at home for homework and school projects (including a free printable).

 Further, older kids may also need to use a computer as part of their school work, so have one available in a space where you can provide supervision, if needed.